 Students must apply for graduation one semester in advance.
 Students planning to attend graduation should make arrangements with the VSU Bookstore for purchase of cap, gown, and hood.
 The Registrar's Office should be consulted early in the program (at least one semester before graduation) for procedures and deadlines.
-There is a \$25 fee to be paid at the time of application.
+A \$25 graduation fee must be paid at the Bursary prior to final evaluation.
+This fee is valid for one year beyond the initial term selected for completing degree requirements.
 A 3.0 cumulative GPA on all graduate courses completed at VSU after acceptance to the Graduate School is required for graduation.